AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-46869-configurable-products-not-updating-using-rest-api.md

 * Adobe Commerce (all deployment methods) 2.4.4 - 2.4.5

->![info]
+>[!NOTE]
 >
->Note: the patch might become applicable to other versions with new [!DNL Quality Patches Tool] releases.
+>The patch might become applicable to other versions with new [!DNL Quality Patches Tool] releases.
 To check if the patch is compatible with your Adobe Commerce version, update the `magento/quality-patches` package to the latest version and check the compatibility on the [[!DNL QPT] landing page](https://experienceleague.adobe.com/tools/commerce-quality-patches/index.html).
 Use the patch ID as a search keyword to locate the patch.

 ## Issue